Home

 Connection, Community, Inclusion

 The Læringskonferanse will feature over 40 sessions, including keynotes, workshops, and paper or poster presentations.
 The contributions share inquiry on teaching and learning from the UiB community.
 Presentations on practice and research will focus on student learning through examination of classroom teaching practices, field or practical teaching, use of educational technologies, curriculum revision, use of accessible and inclusive teaching methods, and supervision.
-The Læringskonferanse is intended to be an opportunity to connect with a community of teachers and to learn together about building connection, community, and inclusion.
+The Læringskonferanse is intended to be an opportunity to connect and to learn together about building connection, community, and inclusion.

 Important Dates

-Register by 10.
-October 2024
+Register by October 14, 2024

-The Læringskonferanse takes place on 17.
-October, 8.30-16
+The Læringskonferanse takes place on Thursday, October 17, 8:30-16:00

 Conference Schedule